TBFY/knowledge-graph-API/README.md

 ## Basic Overview

 This repository contains the API documentation of the TheyBuyForYou project.
-So far, 25 GET resources have been identified for the API, divided into 5 main categories: Contract, Contracting Process, Tender, Award and Organisation.
-These services gather all the information from the knowledge graph built within TheyBuyForYou project.
+The core API has been built to allow developers to obtain public procurement data from the TheyBuyForYou project knowledge graph.

+The API is organised around REST and uses [R4R tool](https://github.com/TBFY/r4r).
+All API calls should be made to the http://tbfy.librairy.linkeddata.es/kg-api/ base domain.
+A JSON file will be returned in all responses from the API.
+The API allows you 27 different resources organised in 5 main groups:
+* Contracting processes
+* Awards
+* Tenders
+* Contracts
+* Organisations

 ## Quick Start